-Are you planning a trip to the Phoenix area and need a place to stay?
-Then check out this map of Maricopa County, Arizona, which shows the location of most of the cities and towns comprising Greater Phoenix.
-Although the U.S. Census defines Greater Phoenix (also nicknamed Valley of the Sun) as including Pinal County, when most people refer to "the Phoenix area," they usually mean the cities and towns that are adjacent in Maricopa County, the most populous county in the state.
+This map of Maricopa County, Arizona, which shows the location of most of the cities and towns comprising Greater Phoenix will help you in planning your trip to the Valley of the Sun.
+Although the U.S. Census defines Greater Phoenix as including Pinal County, when most people refer to "the Phoenix area," they usually mean the cities and towns that are adjacent in Maricopa County, the most populous county in the state.

 The purpose of this map is to simply provide visual assistance when you are looking for a hotel or motel in the Greater Phoenix area.
 So, for instance, if you are visiting relatives in Surprise in the northwest part of town, you'll note by looking at the map that staying in Chandler in the southeast part of town might not be the most convenient choice.
 (Note: The boundaries on this map are not precise and this map is not drawn to scale.)
 For assistance with determining distances between various cities and towns, check the tables of driving times and distances for the Phoenix area.

 Now that you have an idea of what part of town would be the best place for your stay, check out these lists of recommended hotels and resorts.
 You'll find motels, hotels, and luxury accommodations near the light rail, airport, stadiums, convention center, Arizona State University, museums, resorts, and more areas of interest in the Greater Phoenix area.

 - North Phoenix: You'll find the communities of Deer Valley and North Mountain in this area that is north of downtown, or central Phoenix.
 Paradise Valley Mall is a major shopping center at Tatum Boulevard and Cactus Road.